Jump to section

 Engagement is great, not only from their perspective (as they feel more fulfilled by their work) but also from the viewpoint of the company.
 Businesses simply measuring employee engagement have been shown to increase profits by as much as 24%.

-Servant leader at any level
+Employ servant leadership at any level

 Practice your communication skills, develop empathy, work on your self-awareness, and be sure to focus on developing your employees more holistically.
 Do this, and you’ll be well on your way to becoming a capable and effective servant leader.